 When you reach Plčce, if you’re venturing further south to Dubrovnik, you still have another 100 kilometers to go, but you are on a rather scenic coastal road (D8), which takes the boredom out of driving.
 This road provides beautiful panoramic views.
 However, you may get stuck behind a slow-moving truck, but there are overtaking opportunities, which speeds up the whole thing.

 The road is somewhat slow going, so please do have patience.
 Any coastal road the world over has bends and turns and high cliff passes, but this adds to the scenery and drama.
 You’ll pass through several villages along the way and are highly advised to stick to speed limits.

-Alternatively, you can reach your southern destination from the north by a couple of other ways, including the D1 road, which heads inland and skirts past Plitvice Lakes and Knin, before heading down the coast to join the aforementioned D8 road.
+Alternatively, you can reach your southern destination from the north by a couple of other ways, including the D1 road, which heads inland and skirts past Plitvice Lakes National Park and Knin, before heading down the coast to join the aforementioned D8 road.

 The Adriatic Coastal Road (D8) heads from Rijeka to Dubrovnik, which is probably the most scenic road in the country.
 Be aware that the section between Rijeka to Zadar is harder to pass, but fewer cars are on this stretch, so it’s not particularly slow.

 There are toll roads at specific parts of these journeys.
 The A1 motorway is one of these roads, with the Zagreb to Split road having a toll that amounts to around 175kn (soon to go up in price) for each direction.